Diphyllobothriasis: Transmission

-Humans are one of the definitive hosts of Diphyllobothrium tapeworms, along with other carnivores; fish-eating mammals (including canids, felids, and bears), marine mammals (dolphins, porpoises, and whales), and (a few) birds (e.g. gulls) may also serve as definitive hosts.
+Humans are one of the definitive hosts of Diphyllobothrium tapeworms, along with other carnivores, fish-eating mammals (including canids, felids, and bears), marine mammals (dolphins, porpoises, and whales); a few birds (e.g. gulls) may also serve as definitive hosts.

 Definitive hosts release eggs in faeces; the eggs then mature in ~18–20 days if under favourable conditions.
 Crustaceans serve as the first intermediate hosts, and Diphyllobothrium larvae develop.
 The larvae are released when crustaceans are consumed by predators, which serve as second intermediate hosts (these are mostly small fish).
 Larvae move into deeper tissues in the second intermediate host.
 Second intermediate hosts do not serve as an important source of infection of humans as these are not regularly consumed raw.
 Consumption of infected second intermediate hosts by larger predatory fish, which serve as paratenic hosts; the parasites thereupon migrate into the musculature awaiting consumption by definitive hosts in which adult tapeworms will then finally develop in the small intestine to release up to a million immature eggs per day per parasite.
 Hosts begin to release eggs 5–6 weeks after infection.

 Pathophysiology

 Tapeworms develop in the small intestine.
 Adults attach to the intestinal mucosa.
-Adult tapeworms may grow to over 10m in length and may constitute of over 3,000 proglottids which contain sets of male and female reproductive organs, allowing for high fecundity.
+Adult tapeworms may grow to over 10 m in length and may constitute of over 3,000 proglottids which contain sets of male and female reproductive organs, allowing for high fecundity.
 Eggs appear in the faeces 5–6 weeks after infection.

-D. latum tapeworms are the longest and typically reach a length of 4-15m, but may grow up to 25m in length within the human intestine.
+D. latum tapeworms are the longest and typically reach a length of 4–15 m, but may grow up to 25 m in length within the human intestine.
 Growth rate may exceed 22 cm/day.
 D. latum tapeworms feature an anterior end (scolex) equipped with attachment grooves on the dorsal and ventral surfaces.

-Host-parasite interactions
+Host–parasite interactions

 Diphyllobothriasis is postulated to cause changes in neuromodulator concentrations in host tissue and serum.
 D. latum infection has been shown to cause local changes in the host, leading to altered GI function (including motility) via neuroendocrine modulation.

 Diphyllobothriasis causes mast cell and eosinophil degranulation, leading to pro-inflammatory cytokine release.

 Diagnosis

-Infection may be suspected based upon a patient's occupation, hobbies, eating habits, and travel history.
+Infection may be suspected based upon an individual's occupation, hobbies, eating habits, and travel history.
 During diagnostic procedures, standard safety precautions apply.
 Eggs are not directly infectious to humans (in contrast to some other tapeworm species).

 Microscopy

 Diagnosis is usually made by identifying proglottid segments, or characteristic eggs in the faeces.
 Eggs are usually numerous and can be demonstrated without concentration techniques.
 Morphologic comparison with other intestinal parasites may be employed as a further diagnostic approach.

 These simple diagnostic techniques are able to identify the nature of the infection to the genus level, which is usually sufficient in a clinical setting.
-Though it is difficult to identify the eggs or proglottids to the species level, the distinction is of little clinical importance because - like most adult tapeworms in the intestine - all members of the genus respond to the same treatments.
+Though it is difficult to identify the eggs or proglottids to the species level, the distinction is of little clinical importance because – like most adult tapeworms in the intestine – all members of the genus respond to the same treatments.
 Treatment may distort morphological features of expelled pathogen tissues and complicate subsequent morphological diagnosis attempts.